mbashir1/Data-Visualization/README.md

 The dataset when loaded into the software needed changes in terms of data types.
 For example, age was a continuous variable which was changed to discrete.
 Similarly, we changed the data types of pclass, survived, parch ect according to the requirement.
 Additionally, 'Age[bin]' was created to make the graph look nice and more understandable.

+By the end of the story, I have a question in mind which is economic status of the people.
+If we look at the fare, the difference is 5 times in comprison to the elites but marginally more than the lower class.
+When titanic sank in 1912, industrial revolution has set in, and hence it looks like the segreagation of middle class has only begun.
+The true picture can be known by diving into the history deeper.

+## Design
+The story tells the relationships between the strata of the society and the position they command.
+I tried to look at the perspective of survivors based on gender, age and class.

 First plot shows the average fare amongst the gender for survivors as well as dead ones and with mmore number of females, the avearge is higher for women.
 Also, if we add class to the plot. we can see that maximum contribution is coming from the 1st class female passengers.

 Next plot shows the survior count by ages of people falling in 10-35 Yrs.
 Clearly we can see from the graph that more men had died than women which is due to the preference that women gets in such situations.